Remove AdChoices from Mac and get your browsers back

 Its malware database is regularly updated to destroy the latest threats right on the spot.
 But what I like the most about CleanMyMac X is that Apple notarized it.
 That means it’s safe to use on macOS.

-Here’s how you can remove AdChoices from Mac using CleanMyMac X:
+Here’s how to remove AdChoices from Mac using CleanMyMac X:

 - Grab your copy of CleanMyMac X — download a free demo here.